ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 > according to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in sub modules to customize `nixpkgs`, because each `import` will create a new instance of nixpkgs, which will increase the build time and memory usage as the configuration grows.
 So here we create all nixpkgs instances in `flake.nix` to avoid this problem.

-### 10. Manage NixOS configuration with Git
+### 10. Manage the configuration with Git

-NixOS's configuration file is plain text, so it can be managed with Git just like ordinary dotfiles.
+NixOS's configuration is just plain text, so it can be managed with Git just like other ordinary dotfiles.

-On the other hand, `flake.nix` do not required to be placed in the `/etc/nixos` directory, they can be placed in any directory, as long as the correct path is specified during deployment.
+On the other hand, `flake.nix` do not required to be placed in `/etc/nixos`, they can be placed in any directory, as long as the correct path is specified during deployment.

-For example, my usage is to place the Nix Flakes configuration in the `~/nixos-config` directory, and then create a soft link in the `/etc/nixos` directory:
+For example, my usage is to place my Flake in `~/nixos-config`, and then create a soft link in `/etc/nixos`:

 ```shell
 sudo mv /etc/nixos /etc/nixos.bak  # backup the original configuration